 The period of bringing a new German Shepherd puppy home and introducing them to your home and family takes time and above all, patience.

 If possible, plan to take off work for at least a few days after bringing your puppy home.
 I picked up Allie on a Saturday, and then took most of the following week off to spend time getting her adjusted to her new home.

-Remember, your new puppy has been taken from the only family it knew, and you are now it’s new family.
+Remember, your new puppy has been taken from the only family it knew, and you are now their new family.
 You don’t want your puppy to go from having its mother and littermates to being alone all day right away.
 That first week home was a good week of bonding with Allie.
 It helped her feel comfortable with her new life and allowed me to really get to know my new beautiful energy filled puppy.

-The best tip for a smooth transition when bringing your German Shepherd puppy home is to begin crate training as soon as possible.
+The best tip for a smooth transition when bringing your German Shepherd puppy home is to begin crate training and potty training as soon as possible.
 As a breed prone to separation anxiety, you want to give your GSD a zone to feel safe, comfortable, and content to be on their own.